biboyd/SALSA/docs/source/installation.rst

 Now you should be able to painlessly install SALSA as described above!

 .. note::
-  This installs mpi4py using conda.
-This may cause problems if you already have an MPI Library already installed because conda will try to install one itself.
-  If you already have an MPI library it is best to use pip; see :ref:`install-mpi4py` for more details.
+  This installs mpi4py using pip.
+This is useful if you already have an MPI library installed; see :ref:`install-mpi4py` for more details.

 .. _manual_install: